jongpie/NebulaCacheManager/joys-of-apex-article/README.md

     private final Cache.Partition platformCachePartition;

     protected PlatformCachePartitionProxy(PlatformCacheType cacheType, String partitionName) {
-      // Since orgs can customize the platform cache partition (via CacheConfiguration__mdt.PlatformCachePartitionName__c),
-      // some orgs could have problematic configurations (or may have even deleted the referenced partition),
+      // If the specified partition name is not found, the platform automatically throws a runtime exception, which isn't ideal.
-      // and it seems better to eat the exceptions & fallback to the transaction cache (which doesn't rely on Platform Cache).
+      // It seems better to eat the exceptions & fallback to the transaction cache (which doesn't rely on Platform Cache). try {
-      // The alternative is a runtime exception, which isn't ideal. try {
         switch on cacheType {
           when ORGANIZATION {